If you have been feeling drained for a while, and you have ADHD or AuDHD, this short self-test can help you get clearer on what is going on.

 Burnout is not a personal failing.
 It is a predictable response to running an ADHD brain at full capacity for too long, often while masking, overworking, or carrying more than the people around you can see.

-The 14 questions below take around three minutes to answer.
+The questions below take a few minutes and come in five short sections: your body, your feelings, your thinking, keeping up, and recovery.
 There are no right or wrong responses.
-The aim is simply to give you a clearer reading of where your system is right now, and what to do next.
+The aim is simply to give you a clearer picture of where your system is right now, and what to do next.

 About this self-test